earthlab/earthlab.github.io/_posts/python/2016-08-04-convert-modis-tile-to-lat-lon.md

 lib: [numpy]
 ---

-Many Modis data products are organized in a [sinusoidal tile grid](http://modis-land.gsfc.nasa.gov/MODLAND_grid.html) based on a sinusoidal projection.
+Many Modis data products are organized in a tile grid based on a sinusoidal projection.
 You can find an online calculator [here](http://landweb.nascom.nasa.gov/cgi-bin/developer/tilemap.cgi), that will convert from tiles to latitude and longitude coordinates.
 This tutorial will demonstrate how to perform this conversion in Python.

 ## Objectives